 The financial services industry continues to evolve, even as large traditional lenders have retreated from personal, unsecured loans.
 As recently as July 2021, Wells Fargo, the third largest bank in the U.S. by asset size, announced it is discontinuing all unsecured personal lines of credit.
 According to National Community Reinvestment Coalition's Bank Closure Update, from 2008 until the third quarter of 2020, approximately 14% of U.S. bank branches have closed, with a disproportionate number of closures in lower to moderate income areas, and 10 out of every 100 previous storefront borrowers have moved online.
+According to American Banker, "The total number of branches fell for the 14th straight year in 2023".

-Yet from 2015 to 2019, short-term installment loan revenue from underserved customers grew at an estimated 13.8% CAGR, according to the Financial Health Network, indicating increased demand in this segment.
-We believe the pervasive gap in available credit is increasingly being filled by innovative technology-enabled companies who have grown their share of the personal unsecured loan share from 5% in 2013 to 38% in 2018, according to the DBRS commentary, through direct lending or assisting banks in originating loans.
+Yet from 2015 to 2019, short-term installment loan revenue from underserved customers grew at an estimated 13.8%